esreekarreddy/Certifications/README.md

 ## Repository Contents

-1. **Udemy Certifications:** This section will contain certificates from various Udemy courses I have completed.
+1. **Udemy & Coursera Certifications:** This section will contain certificates from various courses I have completed on Udemy and Coursera with various instructors.
 These certifications showcase my commitment to expanding my knowledge and skills in different areas.

 2. **Miscellaneous Courses:** In addition to Udemy courses, I'll be sharing information about other miscellaneous courses, workshops, or training programs I've undertaken.
 These are equally valuable to my personal growth.